How to organize events - European Unity League

 2. To award a National qualification, a League needs 150+ total participations, defined as the sum of participants across all League events.

-3. If the League ends with fewer than 150 total participations, you may obtain the qualification for a contribution of 1€ per missing participation.
+3. If the League ends below 150 total participations, the qualification can still be awarded for €1 per missing participation.

 Example: Let's say 3 of 15 events get cancelled due to low attendance.
 So 12 League events take place, each with 10 participants.
 That's a total of 120 participations, so you can get the National qualification for 30€.